d3b4g/leonids/_posts/enum.md

 ##### Enumerating Domain ACLs
 ##### Description:
 ACLs (Access Control Lists) are the settings that define what objects get access to other objects in Active Directory.
-The main benefit of ACL configuring for an OU (provided that the configuration is correct!) is that all descendant objects will inherit this ACL.
-The ACL of an OU containing objects includes an Access Control Entry (ACE) that defines the identifier and respective permissions applied to the OU or descending objects.
-Each ACE includes a security identifier (SID) and access mask; there are four ACE types: access allowed, access denied, permitted object, and restricted object.
+There are two types of ACLs:
+- Discretionary access control list (DACL): This defines the security principals which are either granted or denied access to a securable object.
+- System access control list (SACL): This grants power to administrators to log the access attempts made to secured objects.

 ![source-01](/img/enu10.PNG){: .align-left}